sshahverdian/sshahverdian.github.io/Fiddle tunes.md

 Spootiskerry

 Swallowtail Jig

 The Banshee

 Tidy Woman

 The Rights of Man

 Tamlin

 The Maid Behind the Bar

 ### Bluegrass ###

+Angeline the Baker

+Arkansas Traveler

+Cripple Creek

+### Waltzes ###

+The Lover's Waltzes

+Midnight on the water

+Tennesse Waltz